lFahadl/global-trade-analytics/README.md

 3. Install dependencies: `pip install -r requirements.txt`
 4. Configure environment files:
    - Create a root `.env` file by copying `.env.example` to `.env` and updating the values
-   - Place your service account credentials (`creds.json`) in the root directory.
+   - Place your service account credentials in the root directory and encode them in base64:
+     ```bash
+     # Convert your credentials file to base64 format
+     cat creds.json | base64 > creds_base64.txt

+     # Set the environment variable for GCP credentials
+     export GCP_CREDS=$(cat creds_base64.txt)
+     ```
    - Set the environment variables for file paths:
      ```bash
      # Path to your .env file
      export ENV_FILE_PATH=/path/to/your/.env

-     # Path to your credentials file
-     export CREDS_FILE_PATH=/path/to/your/creds.json
      ```
 5. Create a `terraform.tfvars` file in the terraform directory with your GCP configuration:
    ```